julianmummery/julianmummery.github.io/_pages/certificates.md

 <p>Here is a record of some of my achievements over the years...</p>

 <h4>Microsoft Developer Certification - Foundational C# with Microsoft</h4>
+<p>I have coded C# for years, so took the opportunity to pass this certification.</p>

 <img src="/assets/images/Microsoft-CSharp-Certification-Julian-Mummery.png" style="width:100%">